 - Provide two examples of high-quality foods that provide 20 g to 25 g of protein

-This course is intended for multiple professions, including registered dietitians, fitness professionals and health educators.
+This course is intended for an multiple professions, including registered dietitians, athletic trainers, fitness professionals and health educators.

 Course Originally Released on: